Skip to content

 The ProTop portal can tell you when it's happening

-This pop-up information is brought to you by the enhancers in your alert configuration.
+This detailed information is provided by the enhancers in your alert configuration.

-Here are the default alert definitions that produced the output above:
+These are the default alert definitions that produce the output above:

 If you do not see these lines in your localized etc/alert.*.cfg file, update your version of ProTop and copy the lines above from the latest default etc/alert.cfg file into your etc/alert.*.cfg file.
 The ProTop agents will automatically read the changes and monitor blocked sessions.